micjoswig/TropicalModuliData/README.md

 }
 ```

-If you use any of this data in your research please cite this repo and at least one of the references listed here.
+If you use any of this data in your research please cite this repo and at least one of the references listed as BibTeX entries here.

 ## Moduli of tropical plane curves